 Once you have decided to introduce Direct Debit there are three steps.

-Step 1 – Contact your bank
+Step 1 – Contact your payment service provider

 The first thing to do is consult your bank.
 Provided you meet the required criteria, which involve checks for integrity, financial standing and administrative capability, you will be accepted onto the Scheme.